vivainio/robotframework-vscode/README.md

 Keyword Search requires you to generate the documentation xml files for the libraries you are using, with [libdoc](http://robotframework.org/robotframework/latest/RobotFrameworkUserGuide.html#libdoc).

+You can copy the xml files for a selection of standard libraries from [robotframework-libdocs project](https://github.com/vivainio/robotframework-libdocs), if you don't want to generate them yourself.

 If the .robot file you are editing has these libary references:

 ```